Trail Network Development

 From the pictures, it looks like a sidewalk right up against the traffic lane.
 Will there be anything between the roadway and walkway to keep pedestrians safe from vehicles veering over?

-Purpose asked over 2 years ago
+Purpose asked about 3 years ago

 Thank you for your question.
 The pictures shown here were early renderings of the design concept.
 It is common to see sidewalks and pathways adjacent a transportation corridor constructed without a barrier.
 To increase pedestrian safety, this pathway will have a minimum of 1 meter of separation between the path and road.
 Individuals using the Village’s transportation corridors and Active Transportation Network are encouraged to use the networks safely and within provincial guidelines.